marijnh/Eloquent-JavaScript/20_node.md

 {{index "readdir function", "readdirSync function"}}

 Exploring a directory is a branching process.
-You can do it either with a recursive function or by keeping an array of work (files that still need to be explored).
-To find the files in a directory, you can call `readdir` or `readdirSync` (note the strange capitalization—Node's file system function naming is loosely based on standard Unix functions, such as `readdir`, which are all lowercase, but then it adds `Sync` with a capital letter).
+You can do it either by using a recursive function or by keeping an array of work (files that still need to be explored).
+To find the files in a directory, you can call `readdir` or `readdirSync`.
+The strange capitalization—Node's file system function naming is loosely based on standard Unix functions, such as `readdir`, that are all lowercase, but then it adds `Sync` with a capital letter.

 To go from a filename read with `readdir` to a full path name, you have to combine it with the name of the directory, putting a ((slash